Why Do Turtles Hate Black Color

 This intrinsic response, observed in various turtle species, adds complexity to their already intriguing nature.
 In this post, we will dive into their weird behavior regarding “Why Do Turtles Hate Black Color?” as either a threat or an enticing mystery.
 Let’s take a look to find out the secrets behind their unique color preferences.

-Why Do Turtles Hate Black Color: The Answer
+Why Do Turtles Hate The Black Color: The Answer

 why do turtles hate black color